 For this reason, the National Association of Realtors officially banned pocket listings as of May 2020.
 NAR’s “Clear Cooperation Policy” requires that Realtors list the properties they are working with on the MLS within one business day of marketing it to the public.

-Lastly, a significant downside to pocket listings is an increased risk of having a dual agent scenario.
-In this case, a single agent represents both the buyer and seller in a single transaction.
+Lastly, another downside (but potential opportunity) to pocket listings is an increased risk of having a dual agent scenario.
+In this case, a single real estate agent represents both the buyer and seller in a single transaction.

 When this happens, it’s hard to know if the agent truly has your best interest at heart.
 Particularly if you’re the buyer, you have to be mindful that the listing agent has an obligation to get the best price for the seller.
 This means you might end up paying way too high.